altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 {
 ~Fluorescent lights and floors of concrete lower they reached the bottom~ "F::You don't have any weapons on you, right - leave them in the car otherwise."
-~Martha was about to protest, but felt the weight of the gun at her side~ ~She slid it out and dropped it under the seat, giving it a little kick also~ *Felix nodded, and opened the door*
+~Martha was about to protest, but felt the weight of the gun at her side.
+She slid it out and dropped it under the seat, giving it a little kick also~ *Felix nodded, and opened the door.
-*He held out her hand toward her, as she slid herself across the seat* ~The car was parked blocking some cars in on Martha's side~ ~To her right was the entrance to a little cave alcove containing elevators~ "F::Don't look away from the security guard, blinking is fine...
+He held out her hand toward her, as she slid herself across the seat* ~The car was parked blocking some cars in on Martha's side.
+To her right was the entrance to a little cave alcove containing elevators~ "F::Don't look away from the security guard, blinking is fine...
 But keep your eyes on him."
-*Martha tilted her head but nodded*
+*Martha tilted her head but nodded.
-*They approached the elevators*
+They approached the elevators*
 'R::He is really serious about that, by the way...
 Do not look away, not even internally to write on the board.'
 `'Why?'`